-Well, tomorrow (Wednesday in my world ... who gets their articles in by Monday, bah) is going to be long (meeting, midterm, interviews, night class, assignment due the next day ...) so I'm going to sleep before I fill this page (sorry BTS, guess you thi fin att
+Well, tomorrow (Wednesday in my world ... who gets their articles in by Monday, bah) is going to be long (meeting, midterm, interviews, night class, assignment due the next day ...) so I'm going to sleep before I fill this page (sorry BTS, guess you need some filler).